Background

 Site requirements

 Caravan park insurance is often required by site operators as a condition of your pitch agreement.
-Check the park's rules before buying a policy - some parks have specific cover requirements, including minimum levels of public liability cover.
+Check the park rules before buying a policy.
+Some parks have specific cover requirements, including minimum levels of public liability cover.

 Contents cover for statics

 Personal belongings inside the static caravan can be covered as part of a contents policy.
-Your home contents insurance may not automatically extend to a static caravan, so it's worth checking your policy or arranging a dedicated contents add-on to make sure you're protected.
+Your home contents insurance may not automatically extend to a static caravan, so it is worth checking your policy or arranging a dedicated contents add-on to make sure you are protected.

 How Much Is Caravan Insurance?

 The cost of caravan insurance depends on several factors including the type, value, and location of your caravan.
 Based on industry quote data from InsureMy, the average cost of touring caravan insurance is around £172 per year, with prices typically ranging from £80 to over £410.
-How much is static caravan insurance?
-Based on industry data, it averages around £157 per year, with prices ranging from £90 to over £510, depending largely on the caravan's value.
+Static caravan insurance averages around £157 per year, with prices ranging from £90 to over £510, depending largely on the caravan value.

 £172